JerBouma/FinanceDatabase/README.md

 Projects are bound to have (small) errors and can always be improved.
 Therefore, I highly encourage you to submit issues and create pull requests to improve the package.

-The last update to the database is the 3rd of February 2021.
+The last update to the database is the 14th of June 2021.
 I always accept Pull Requests every few months to keep the database up to date.
 Extending the amount of tickers and data is also much appreciated.
+When you wish to do this, please inform me first to prevent multiple users doing the exact same thing.

 <a href="https://www.buymeacoffee.com/jerbouma" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>